arthurbfrancisco/reading-notes/class201/class03.md

 #### Array

 * JavaScript can store a variety of data types inside an array: including numbers, strings, booleans, objects, and even other arrays
 * Access the values stored?
+* data strcuture - container that holds values
+* list
+* a collection
+* we start at 0, 1, 2 etc
 **use this to check: Array.isArray()method or arrayName[index]**

 #### Shorthand operator